Home

 He owes much to his teachers.
 Debbie Ellison held exacting standards, Gerhard Mallon sought focus in his sound.
 Jeannette Manricks built a solid foundation, Patrick Nolan challenged his musical perception.
 Michel Debost filled a flexible musical line with air.
 And at a key moment, Margaret Crawford convinced him that a flute player could be a full, curious artist.

-Tim lives in Chicago with his wife Julie, Artistic Director of Filament Theatre, and their son Ellis.
+Tim lives in Brisbane with his wife Julie, an innovative theatre artist, and their son Ellis.

 Photo